bebraw/yeswejekyll/index.md

 You could also experiment with various border styles.
 Sometimes all it takes is one border at a right place to make a design more interesting.

+### Picking Fonts

+As I am not much of a font expert and can just about separate 'serif' from 'sans-serif' and I know those two have nothing to do with sheriffs I usually stick to just two fonts on my design.
+The other will be used for headers while the other is used for the rest of the site.
+In this case [pairing the fonts](http://webdesign.tutsplus.com/articles/typography-articles/a-beginners-guide-to-pairing-fonts/) is essential.
+To get a better idea check out these [existing combos](http://designshack.net/articles/css/10-great-google-font-combinations-you-can-copy/).

+If you know what you are doing using more than two is probably alright.
+If you still do not know the difference between a `font` and a `typeface` I would not bother.
+And if you do not know what `kerning` is, well, there is [a game for that](http://type.method.ac/).

 ## Advanced Tricks

 TBD